FahaminaYesmin/mini-projects/README.md

 Here are some of the mini projects included in this repository:

 1. **Todo App** – A simple todo list to add, delete, and mark tasks as completed.
-You can check my live [Todo App here](https://codepen.io/FahaminaYesmin/pen/ExpvZqL).
+You can check live [Todo App here](https://codepen.io/FahaminaYesmin/pen/ExpvZqL).
 .